Dolores Huerta, Founder and President of the Dolores Huerta Foundation

 Lodz Joseph, CNM, MPH, CD, Midwifery Mirian Worthy Women’s Health Center

 Lodz Joseph, CNM, MPH, CD(DONA), earned her Bachelor of Science in Psychology and Religious Studies from the University of Pittsburgh in Pittsburgh, Philadelphia.
 She went on to complete her Master of Public Health, International Health, with an emphasis in Reproductive Health and Refugee Health from Loma Linda University.
 Lodz continued her education and received her Bachelor of Science in Nursing and her Master of Science in Midwifery from Columbia University in New York, New York.
-Lodz if a professional member of the American College of Nurse Midwives, the New York City Midwives, and the New York State Association of Licensed Midwives.
+Lodz is a member of the American College of Nurse Midwives, Georgia Midwives and National Black Midwife Alliance.
 Lodz is fluent in English, Haitian Kreyol and French.
 In her spare time, Lodz enjoys hiking, sprint triathlons, reading, live music, dance, photography, and writing.

 Ernie Powell, Consultant, Author & Organizer, Ernie Powell and Associates